 Planning conditions are frequently issued requiring on-site ecological supervision during the construction phase of a development.
-Often this is delivered through a Construction Environmental Management Plan (CEMP).
+Often this is delivered through a Construction Environmental Management Plan (CEMP) or licensing conditions.
 This is to ensure wildlife impacts are avoided or minimised and that biodiversity enhancements are secured.
 This role is usually carried out by an Ecological Clerk of Works (ECoW).

 All WFE’s ecologists are CSCS certified.